arunkumar9t2/arunkumar.dev/_posts/2021-10-09-introducing-compass-effective-paging-with-realm-and-jetpack-paging-3.md

 ```
 Here `persons` can contain 1 million entries but not all are brought into memory, they are read only when `persons.get(index)` is called, if one were to bind this to a `RecyclerView` only items in the view port would be read (nifty!).
 This feature alone would satisfy [PositionalDataSource](https://developer.android.com/reference/android/arch/paging/PositionalDataSource) expectations that the implementation should be able to read data at any arbitary position.

-Since paging can invole complicated threading, `compass`'s default implementation detaches the object from `Realm` using `Realm.copyFromRealm`, this makes it easy to apply any further [transformations](https://developer.android.com/topic/libraries/architecture/paging/v3-transform) as needed without concern on threading.
+Since paging can involve complicated threading, `compass`'s default implementation detaches the object from `Realm` using `Realm.copyFromRealm`, this makes it easy to apply any further [transformations](https://developer.android.com/topic/libraries/architecture/paging/v3-transform) as needed without concern on threading.

 As mentioned earlier, `copyFromRealm` is expensive for large nested objects and it is advised to take advantage of `Realm`'s lazy loading to bring only needed data to memory, this is done via [RealmModelTransform](https://arunkumar9t2.github.io/compass/compass/dev.arunkumar.compass/index.html#-1272439111/Classlikes/1670650899) API.

 ```kotlin
 public typealias RealmModelTransform<T, R> = Realm.(realmModel: T) -> R
 ```
-`compass` provides `ReamlCopyTransform` which does simply copying as shown below
+`compass` provides `ReamlCopyTransform` which does simply copying as shown below.
 ```kotlin
 public fun <T : RealmModel, R> RealmCopyTransform(): RealmModelTransform<T, R> {
   return { model -> copyFromRealm(model) as R }